Lydia Suzanne

 Zoomed-in candid shot taken with Iphone on tripod

-Austin Photographer Tip #3: Capture Your Reflections
+Tip #3: Capture Your Reflections

 An easy way to get in the photo without setting anything up!